This was never in the pattern

 My former business school peers contemplate early retirement; I haul bolts of fabric on and off the 341 with a regularity that feels less like routine and more like penance, as if the bus route itself were a slow-moving reminder that some ambitions take the long way around.

 Waiting for the 341 is an act of blind faith.
 You wait.
 And wait.
 And wait.
-Thirty-five minutes pass, long enough to watch nine 38s and six 19s glide past in mocking succession.
+Thirty-five minutes pass, long enough to watch nine 38s glide past in mocking succession.
 Then, just as you’re about to throw in the towel—three of them arrive at once, a procession of empty, lumbering double-deckers trundling down the road like some perverse municipal joke.

 You could spend a lifetime trying to decode its schedule, but the truth is, there isn’t one.
 The 341 simply arrives when it wants to.
 Or not at all.